• About

 While these vegan cinnamon rolls require some patience, the recipe is easy to follow.
 You might even learn a new yeast bread technique!

-I have adapted King Arthur Flour's Perfectly Pillowy Cinnamon Rolls recipe to be vegan-friendly, dairy-free, and egg-free.
-This recipe has been honored as their 2021 Recipe of the Year, and for good reason!
+I have adapted King Arthur Flour's Perfectly Pillowy Cinnamon Rolls recipe to be vegan friendly, dairy free, and egg free.
 What makes this recipe unique is the use of a tangzhong starter.

-What's tangzhong?
 Popularized across Asia by Chinese cookbook author Yvonne Chen, the tangzhong method starts by cooking a small amount of the flour and liquid before adding it to the remaining ingredients.
+The traditional Chinese bread making technique found its way to Japan where it's widely known as milk bread.

-Simply whisk together the non-dairy milk and flour in a small saucepan until there are no lumps.
+Simply whisk together the dairy free milk and flour in a small saucepan until there are no lumps.
 Warm over medium heat, whisking occasionally, until thickened.
 It takes just 3 minutes and completely transforms the dough!

 The end result makes the dough able to retain liquid, so the cinnamon rolls will be easier to work with, plus the baked treats will be softer, more moist, fluffier, and best of all - have a longer shelf life.